Loading...

 Scenario

-You are working remotely and need to validate access to two systems: a modern server reached via ssh and a legacy endpoint that still exposes a Telnet service on port 23.
-Your goal is to confirm that you can reach the remote host, accept the SSH host key fingerprint prompt correctly, exit cleanly, and then perform a Telnet connection test to verify basic service reachability.
+You are working remotely and need to validate access to two services on the same host: secure administration via ssh and a legacy service reachable on TCP port 23.
+You must confirm network reachability, handle the initial SSH host key prompt correctly, exit cleanly from the remote shell, then perform a Telnet connection test to confirm that the legacy port is accepting connections.

 Operator context

 SSH is the standard for secure remote administration.
-Telnet is insecure and should not be used for sensitive work, but you may still encounter it in legacy environments.
-In those cases, the most common use is simple reachability testing or confirming that a TCP port is open.
+Telnet is plaintext and should not be used for sensitive work, but it still appears in legacy environments where the practical use case is confirming basic TCP reachability.

 Objective